-The presence of GYSVd in California and widespread presence of viroids in grapevines in California, the asymptomatic infection of grapevine and production of normal looking grapes in GYSVd infected plants as well as the importation of at least some seeded grape varieties from California support a likelihood estimate for importation of 'high'.
+The widespread presence of GYSVd in grapevines in California, the capacity for asymptomatic infection and reported seed transmission support a likelihood estimate for importation of 'high'.

 The probability of distribution for GYSVd-1 and GYSVd-2 is being based on the assessment for table grapes from the People's Republic of China (Biosecurity Australia 2011a).
 The rating from that assessment was 'moderate'.
 However, with further consideration of the biology of these pathogens, DAFF has reassessed the likelihood rating for distribution to LOW.

-Supporting information is provided below:
+Supporting information not presented in the existing policy for table grapes from the People's Republic of China (Biosecurity Australia 2011a) is provided below:

-- Additional information not presented in the existing import policy for table grapes from the People's Republic of China (Biosecurity Australia 2011a): - There are no known natural vectors of GYSVd-1 and GYSVd-2, so they cannot be transmitted from an imported table grape bunch to a susceptible part of a host by natural means. - Distribution from an imported Californian table grape bunch would need to occur either via mechanical means (such as grafting or contaminated pruning tools) or seed transmission.
-Grafting material cannot be obtained from table grape bunches and it is not considered likely that pruning, or other, equipment would be used on a table grape bunch imported from California and then on a susceptible grapevine in either a commercial or domestic situation.
-Grapevine is the only known host of GYSVd-1 and GYSVd-2 (Singh and Ready 2003) further supporting the case that distribution via mechanical means would not be likely to occur. - GYSVd-1 (Wan Chow Wah and Symons 1997; Wan Chow Wah and Symons 1999) and GYSVd-2 (Wan Chow Wah and Symons 1997) can be seed transmitted in grape seeds.
-The likely risk scenario for distribution of GVYSd is via the germination of an infected seed and infection of the resultant seedling.
-However, the germination of a GYSVd-positive Californian grape seed, followed by transmission of the viroid from seed to seedling, and the survival and growth of the seedling would be required for distribution via this method to be successful.
-As discussed in the introduction to this chapter, the risk of a grapevine seed germinating and establishing from a Californian table grape is very low because: - Most of the table grapes grown in California are seedless.
-Of the four main varieties only Red Globe contains seeds and it accounts for less than 5% of the table grapes planted in California (CDFA 2012b). - Untreated table grape seeds have variable rates of germination, although stratification is easier in some varieties.
-Consumers could deliberately attempt to germinate seed, but grapevines grown from seed produce inferior fruit and are less vigorous compared to grafted plants, which are readily available.
+- There are no known natural vectors of GYSVd-1 and GYSVd-2, so transfer from an infected imported table grape bunch to a susceptible host would not occur via natural means.
+Notwithstanding that, grapevine is the only known host of GYSVd-1 and GYSVd-2 (Singh and Ready 2003) thereby limiting the potential for distribution to susceptible host material post-entry. - Distribution from an imported Californian table grape bunch would need to occur either via mechanical means (such as grafting or contaminated pruning tools) or seed transmission.
+Table grape bunches are not used as grafting material, precluding this as a viable distribution pathway for GYSVd. - GYSVd-1 (Wan Chow Wah and Symons 1997; Wan Chow Wah and Symons 1999) and GYSVd-2 (Wan Chow Wah and Symons 1997) can be seed transmitted in grape seeds.
+The most plausible risk scenario for distribution of GVYSd is via infected seed.
+However, this would require successful stratification and germination of a GYSVd-infected Californian grape seed; seedlings would need to survive from stratified/germinated seeds; and the infection would need to survive and persist in the host as the planting matures.
+As discussed in the introduction to this chapter, the risk of imported infected grapevine seed germinating and establishing from an imported Californian table grape bunch is very low due to the following: - o Most of the table grapes grown in California are seedless. - Untreated table grape seeds have variable rates of germination, although stratification is easier in some varieties.
+Consumers could deliberately attempt to artificially germinate seed, but grapevines grown from seed produce inferior fruit and are less vigorous compared to grafted plants, which are readily available. - Some table grape bunches may be discarded as waste in composts.
+Although possible, successful stratification, germination and seedling development from an infected imported seeded bunch under these conditions is considered to be highly unlikely.